a16n-dev/react-native-dust/packages/react-native-style-kit/README.md

 Styling API for React Native, engineered as a foundational layer for building design systems and component libraries.
 What you get:

-- 🧩 Component variants/compound variants inspired by CVA
+- 🧩 Variants/compound variants inspired by CVA
 - 🎨 Theming & theme switching
 - 📱 Breakpoint-based styles
 - 📏 Access to runtime values (safe area insets, screen dimensions) in stylesheets
-- 📦 No babel/metro plugin required

-All with no babel/metro plugins, and full interoperability with any 3rd party library or component.
+All with no babel/metro plugins, full compatibility with 3rd party components, and a focus on performance.

 ## Installation

-Start by installing the package
+You know the drill 😄
 ```bash
 pnpm install react-native-style-kit
 ```

-If you want to use theme or runtime values in your stylesheets, you'll need to wrap your app in `<StyleKitProvider>`
+You're ready to go!
+Although if you want to access theme or runtime values in your stylesheets, you'll need to wrap your app in `<StyleKitProvider>`:

 ```tsx
 import { StyleKitProvider } from 'react-native-style-kit';